The importance of planning when it comes to systems development.

 What is the Purpose of the Planning Stage?

 This is the most crucial phase of any development project.
-In a nutshell, during this stage, you will decide and scope out exactly what it is that you want to do, and whether a new system is required as a result or whether improvements can be made to the current system.
-(Or in some cases, whether the existing system is still fit for requirement.)
+During this stage, you will decide and scope out exactly what it is that you want to do, and whether a new system is required as a result or whether improvements can be made to the current system.

-An estimate of what internal and external resource will be required, as well as full costings for the project should be supplied, so that it can be weighed up to see if there are any other viable solutions or whether the best solution has been chosen.
+An estimate of what internal and external resource will be required, as well as full costings for the project should be supplied to ensure the best solution has been chosen.

 Why is Planning so Important?